 - The Chairperson who directs the student's thesis research.
-If the Chair is not the research mentor, it is expected that the research mentor also be a member of the Special Committee. - Two faculty members representing two minor concentrations.
-The student is encouraged to form a committee that will bring breadth and diversity to their training. - A field appointed member (FAM).
-The field appointed member is a voting member of the graduate field whose role is to ensure the fulfillment of high standards during the student's training.
-Contact your DGS and CD co-Director to give a short summary of your proposed project and the name of your proposed FAM. - A member of the CDOC.
+If the Chair is not the research mentor, it is expected that the research mentor also be a member of the Special Committee. - Two faculty members representing two minor concentrations (a major minor and a minor minor).
+The student is encouraged to form a committee that will bring breadth and diversity to their training. - A field appointed member.
+The field appointed member is a voting member of the graduate field whose role is to ensure the fulfillment of high standards during the student's training. - A member of the CDOC.
 This member must be a current member of the CDOC at the time the Special Committee is formed.
 This person may or may not be the Field appointed member, but they cannot be the student's research advisor or chairperson.
 This person is the student's advocate on the committee.
 Their role is to ensure the student has an adequate path to graduation, and has fulfilled all requirements of BBS (in conjunction with minor member 2).
 For example, at the 4th year meeting, this person should be asking what is the plan for graduation, and how the student's paper is progressing.
 Most importantly, should there rise a dispute between the student and chair, this person should provide his/her input on the student's progress to balance the discussion, and provide an external view of the student's progress.
 This person should also bring any potential disputes or problems to the attention of the DGS, who can help mediate. - Once constituted, the committee must be registered with the Graduate School. - A student may propose changes in the Committee composition as their research interests evolve.
 Any such changes must be approved by the Graduate School.